Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

     <figcaption>joining the segments AC and BC.</figcaption>
 </figure>

-The finished result is a triangle:
+The finished result is this triangle:

 <figure>
     <script type="text/tikz">